How do smoking and vaping affect life insurance?

 How does smoking affect my life insurance premium?

 Statistically, smokers are at risk of suffering from preventable ill health or dying at a younger age.
-For example, there were 506,100 hospital admissions attributable to smoking in 2020, according to the NHS.
+According to NHS England, there were 408,700 hospital admissions due to smoking in 2022-2023.
+That’s a 4.8% increase on 2021-2022.

 That means life insurance providers are more likely to have to pay out on a claim if you’re a smoker, which is why you’re charged a higher premium.